Skip to main content

-Staff Attendance and KHDA Inspections: A School Leader's Guide
+Staff Attendance and School Inspections: An Operational Readiness Guide

 Schools that rely on manual sign-in sheets or disconnected spreadsheets often struggle to produce these records on demand during an inspection visit.